If you don’t see the answer to your billing question below, visit our billing office, call (877) 673-0903 or inquire online at the link below.

 How will I know if a service is covered by my insurance?

-Many health insurance plans cover all or part of your medical charges, but policies vary widely on which procedures, services or items an insurance company will cover.
+Many health insurance plans cover all or part of your medical charges, but policies vary widely in terms of which procedures, services, or items an insurance company will cover.
 Because policies are often customized, we do not always know what your policy covers.
-In order to maximize your health insurance benefits, it is very important that you familiarize yourself with the policies and benefits outlined in your health insurance handbook or website.
+To maximize your health insurance benefits, it is very important that you familiarize yourself with the policies and benefits outlined in your handbook or website.

 Questions to ask your insurance company:

-• Is the clinic/hospital/provider I’m going to a participating / in- network provider?
-If not, how will that effect what I have to pay?
+- Is the clinic/hospital/provider I’m going to a participating / in-network provider?
+If not, how will that affect what I have to pay?

 How will I know if my insurance company has paid my bill?